vegadelalyra/fetch-table-react/README.md

+# How to run it on your machine?
+npm i && npm start

 # fetch-table-react
 Table component designed with React and populated with fetched data from JSONPlaceholder.
 Includes custom JSON flatten function.
 ![image](https://github.com/vegadelalyra/fetch-table-react/assets/77188420/3313a8b8-5056-473b-a124-7d0b6b8c0f51)